boy672820/nestjs-cqrs-clean-arch-example/README.md

-# Nest.js Banking System Example for Microservices
+# Nest.js Ethereum Dapp: Banking System Example for Microservices

 This repository covers the implementation of a microservices architecture using Nest.js, focusing on the account transfer feature of a banking system.
 Through this example, you'll learn about Domain-Driven Design (DDD), applying Clean Architecture principles, and implementing the Command Query Responsibility Segregation (CQRS) pattern.